 Today, the tradition of excellence continues as JWCI spearheads new research advances while training the next generation of surgical oncologists.
 The Institute conducts multidisciplinary basic, clinical and translational research on many complex cancer problems, focusing in particular on melanoma, breast cancer, prostate cancer, colon cancer, neuroendocrine cancer, gastro-intestinal cancer and sarcoma.

 With renowned researchers and advanced technologies, JWCI has the unique ability to quickly and effectively react, explore, and investigate life-saving cancer treatments.
 Developed at the Institute, the Sentinel Node Biopsy is one such treatment.
 Now considered the worldwide standard of care for melanoma and breast cancer, the Sentinel Node Biopsy has revolutionized treatment options by offering a minimally invasive technique to determine the spread of tumor cells.

-While there have there have been many advances in scientific knowledge and therapeutic modalities, surgery still remains the most frequently used and single most effective treatment of solid tumors.
+While there have been many advances in scientific knowledge and therapeutic modalities, surgery still remains the most frequently used and single most effective treatment of solid tumors.
 JWCI’s surgical oncology fellowship program was developed to train and educate world-class surgeons who through their research find solutions to currently unsolved cancer problems.
 The John Wayne Cancer Institute was one of the first in the United States approved by the Society of Surgical Oncology and has trained more than 150 surgical oncologists.
 They continue to be a leader in surgical oncology education.